vorburger/blog/conferences/FOSDEM-2025.md

 I've [spent some time at the Nostr booth](https://njump.me/nevent1qqsdweruuevw4ktqngh9hkekhr8c7tj4gtpz798qt458l8x7ddm435qppemhxue69uhkummn9ekx7mp0qgs0l09hq60h4fwkmvffavu70k9f0z2xd5j45cmm4s0tlpshkpt5q3qrqsqqqqqp574jdf) to better understand what they're up to, and from what I've learned so far, quite like what I've heard!

 I'm wondering if there's something to be done with a generic RDF Nostr kind, and how this may relate to Solid.
 Could Nostr relays be Solid Pods?!

+The simplest way to get started being on Nostr seems to be to [install Amethyst](https://www.amethyst.social) (or try another [Nostr client](https://nostr.net/)).

+You can follow me by searching for `npub17vyw6y9fht9t6d3ywc3gpujvs7t354qls76thek47f4rqlfjpcmsaqvmsw`.